Lenovo LaptopLenovo Yoga 900

 Remove one screw, disconnect two wireless antenna cables.

-Disconnect deputy board cable from the motherboard, unscrew two screws, remove the deputy board.
+Disconnect the deputy board cable from the motherboard, unscrew two screws, and remove the deputy board.

 Purple: Realtek sound chip